 Nobody I know is lukewarm about Halloween: they either love it or they hate it.

-Costumes for kids are generally cute and fun (except there is way too much Disney Princess involved, which I’m not wild about).
+Costumes for kids are generally cute and fun.
 But costumes for adults range from the objectionable to the awkward (I am shocked at the number of people coming to my site searching “matching girl and dog Kate Middleton costumes.”
 What does that even mean?)
 Top choices for women this year include “sexy queen bee,” “sexy pirate,” and “Jersey Shore.”
-In a word: Don’t!

 And the candy!
-My family eats pretty healthy and we’re now gluten-free, and I’ve spent hours answering questions like “Why can’t we have twinkies?
+My kids have a fair number of food sensitivities, and I’ve spent hours answering questions like “Why can’t we have twinkies?
 Why can’t we eat skittles?”
 Am I really going to send my kids out to canvas the neighborhood for smarties and laffy taffy by the bucketful?

 Well, yes.
 Yes I am.